-- If you drive a bit further and take next left onto Pyramid Lake Road, you will see Bear’s Paw Bakery
+- If you drive a bit further and take the next left onto Pyramid Lake Road, you will see Bear’s Paw Bakery

-59| Enjoy a scenic picnic from the mountain top
+63. Enjoy a scenic picnic from the mountaintop

-60| Hike in Maligne Lake area to get away from the crowds
+64. Hike in the Maligne Lake area to get away from the crowds

 To get away from them, hike one of the easy trails in the area with almost no elevation but beautiful views of mountains or small lakes – Mary Schaffer Loop, Moose Lake Loop, Mona Lake & Lorraine Lake.
-Grab a day hiking map from Visitor’s Centre for the details or follow the signs at Maligne Lake.
+Grab a day hiking map from the Visitor’s Centre for the details, or follow the signs at Maligne Lake.